 Common contrast agents in X-ray investigations

-Contrast agents for X-ray investigations work by accumulating in structures/organs and are extremely efficient at absorbing X-rays.
-‘Heavy’ elements (relative to the other chemical elements in the body) fulfil this task as X-ray contrast agents: the atoms of heavy chemical elements have a large number of electrons, and they absorb X-rays via the so called photoelectric effect.
+Contrast agents for X-ray investigations work by accumulating in structures/organs and need to be extremely efficient at absorbing X-rays.
+‘Heavy’ elements (relative to the other chemical elements in the body) fulfil this task as X-ray contrast agents: the atoms of heavy chemical elements have a large number of electrons, and they absorb X-rays via the so-called photoelectric effect.
 The more electrons in an atom of a substance, the more efficiently it will absorb X-rays – X-ray radiation will efficiently knock out ‘photoelectrons’ from such X-ray contrast agent substances.

 This excellent power of absorption of X-rays by contrast agents strongly enhances the contrast in X-ray images between the investigated area (where the contrast agent accumulates) and surrounding tissues.
 The most commonly used X-ray contrast agents are barium sulphate and iodine, with both barium and iodine being heavy chemical elements.

 Iodine (in an aqueous solution) is used as an X-ray contrast agent for the examination of obstructions in the ducts of salivary glands, the recording of a sialogram.
 The iodine solution is injected into the salivary gland duct, followed by the recording of X-ray images to track the flow as well as structural local details.
 An aqueous, rather than an oily, iodine solution is used because it has low viscosity (hence will help to depict very fine detail) and does not cause any lasting problems if there is a leakage from the duct.
 Figure 3 shows an example of a sialogram.
+There may be some minor discomfort with the injection of the iodine contrast agent into the duct of a salivary gland.
 Iodine as a contrast agent has the advantage of being a bacteriocidal (killing bacteria) substance, although it is also quite allergenic.

-Yes, as safe as can be.
-X-ray imaging uses the lowest possible dose of radiation, the recording of a single X-ray image only leads to radiation exposure for a fraction of a second.
-Intraoral and panoramic X-ray imaging causes fairly minor exposure to radiation because the exposed area is fairly small.
+Diagnostic X-ray imaging uses the lowest possible dose of radiation, the recording of a single X-ray image of a small area, such as a single tooth, only leads to radiation exposure for a fraction of a second.
 When thinking about X-ray radiation exposure from medical imaging, it may be useful to remember that we are being continually exposed to naturally occurring, ionising background radiation from the environment.
-For example, recording of an OPG image results in radiation exposure to approximately 0.01 mSv (millisievert; sievert is the unit in which radiation dose is measured), equivalent to approximately 1.5 days exposure to natural background radiation.
-This is different with CT scans: a CT scan of the head amounts to 2 mSv radiation dose, equivalent to natural background radiation of approximately 1 year.
+For example, recording of a DPT image results in radiation exposure to approximately 0.01 mSv (milliSievert; Sievert is the unit in which radiation dose is often measured), equivalent to approximately 1.5 days exposure to natural background radiation.
+This is different with CT scans: a CT scan of the head amounts to 2 mSv radiation dose, equivalent to natural background radiation of approximately one year.